Which city is cheaper, Venice or Barcelona?

 Barcelona is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find museums and food around the cultural destination of Venice.
+You'll find museums and food around the beautiful destination of Venice.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Barcelona.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find food and shopping around the beautiful city of Venice.
+You'll find food and shopping around the romantic city of Venice.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Barcelona is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.